livingcomputermuseum/ContrAlto/Contralto/readme-mono.txt

 At the moment, the following issues are known and being worked on.
 If you find an issue not listed here, see section 7.0 to report a new bug.

+- TriEx reports a status of "00000" randomly when doing read operations from Trident disks.
+TFU, and IFS work correctly.

 - Audio is not available on Unix / OS X.

+- Fullscreen video is not yet implemented on Unix / OS X.

 7.0 Reporting Bugs